• Home

 David and Kathy

 have maintained a general practice over the years but have concentrated on police misconduct and civil rights, Social Security disability, personal injury, GI and Veterans’rights, criminal defense, and assisting small businesses and non-profits.
-In addition they handle domestic relations cases and wills and estates.
+In addition, they handle domestic relations cases, wills and estates.

 David and Kathy are committed to giving each client individual attention.
 They are also available to meet on evenings and weekends.